Tier 2 Sponsorship Licence

 Home Office will present an “action plan” so you can get your A-rating back (£1476).
 However, if you choose to not go with an action plan, you will lose your licence.

 Besides, if you obtain 2 B-ratings in 4 years, you will be at risk of losing your licence.

 However, only re-applications are possible.
 Furthermore, depending on the circumstances you might need to wait a certain period before you can reapply.

 Before employing a migrant worker, you may need to advertise the position first, unless it is on the shortage occupation list.
 This is known as the Resident Labour Market Test (RLMT).

 You will need to conduct this for the following categories:

-You will need to place 2 different advertisements.
-One must be in jobcentre and the second can be in a newspaper, internet site and etc. (as long as it is freely accessible)
+Irregardless, you will need to place 2 different advertisements.
+Moreover, one must be in job centre and the second can be in a newspaper, internet site and etc. (as long as it is freely accessible)

 Each advert must run in the UK for 28 days in most cases, either continuously or in 2 stages.
 Each advert has to run for a total of 28 days and neither stage can be lees than 7 days.